The following is an overview of fifth grade that is presented at Back to

 What is the Language Arts program like in fifth grade?

-*RTI (reading) will be taught by Mrs. Eaton and Mrs. Berg, as
+*RTI (reading) will be taught by Mrs. Eaton and Mrs. Dayton, as

 well as some support instructors.
 Students will be specifically